-Truck wrecks involving a semi or tractor-trailer in California can leave injury victims with serious injuries and financial damages.
+Truck wrecks involving a semi or tractor-trailer in California can leave you with serious injuries and financial damages.
 If the truck driver or trucking company was negligent in causing the crash, you can seek damages by filing a lawsuit.
 The company may also be responsible if they negligently hired, trained, or retained a dangerous driver.

 Motorcycle riders generally have very little protection between their bodies and the road.
 Even a low-speed collision can cause serious damage.
 Whoever was responsible for causing the motorcycle accident may be liable for injuries.
-This could include a driver, another motorcyclist, pedestrian, or even the city.
+This could include a driver, another motorcyclist, a pedestrian, or even the city.

 Cars colliding with bikes in California can be caused by reckless drivers, dangerous road conditions, or unclear road signs.
 California personal injury laws allow injured cyclists to file a lawsuit against the driver who caused the damage.

 Pedestrian accidents often cause serious harm because you do not have anything protecting you against outside forces.
 Even a low-speed knockdown accident with a pedestrian can result in head injuries, internal bleeding, neck or back injuries, or broken bones.
 California pedestrian and crosswalk laws help determine fault and liability for these accidents.

 Crashes and vehicle injuries involving the popular ride-sharing companies Uber and Lyft can result in claims against the driver, the company, or other drivers.
 These claims can be more complicated because the driver’s insurance liability coverage depends on whether the driver had the app on at the time of the injury.

 Autonomous vehicles are supposed to make the roads safer for people, but even driverless vehicles can get into collisions.
 You can file a personal injury lawsuit against the company behind the driverless vehicle for losses.
 If a self-driving car is responsible for causing the wreck, you may have a claim for damages under California’s product liability laws.